LaiAnTan/42KL-Piscine-C/README.md

 # 42KL-Piscine
-A collection of exercises from the 42KL Piscine.
+A collection of exercises that i have completed from the 42schools Kuala Lumpur Piscine.

+Statistics:

 Level: 7, 15%
 Hours: 146